Private Consumption in Greece

 ---|---|---|---|---|---|

-Growth eases in Q3: GDP growth slowed to 0.3% on a seasonally adjusted quarter-on-quarter basis in the third quarter, down from 1.2% in the second quarter.
-On annual basis, economic growth accelerated to 2.4% in Q3, from the previous quarter's 2.3% expansion and marking the best result since Q2 2023.
+GDP growth picks up: GDP growth gathered traction to 0.9% on a seasonally adjusted quarter-on-quarter basis in the fourth quarter from 0.4% in the third quarter.
+On an annual basis, economic growth improved to 2.6% in Q4, following the previous period's 2.3% increase and marking the best result since Q2 2023.
+As a result, over 2024 as a whole, the economy expanded 2.3%, matching 2023’s outturn and exceeding the prior 10-year average of 1.4%.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Greek private consumption projections.